WisTex/Development-Guide-Docs/README.md

 Where possible, documents should be understandable to both newcomers and experienced users.

-### Terminology

-This repository may occasionally use terminology that differs from official project documentation.

-The goal is not to replace official terminology, but to make concepts easier to understand for a broader audience.
+Documentation may occasionally use terminology that differs from official project terminology when doing so improves clarity and understanding.
+The goal is not to replace official terminology, but to make concepts easier to understand while remaining technically accurate.

-Where appropriate, documents may use more familiar terms alongside official terms.
-For example, a document may describe a Hubzilla "Connection" as "following" another channel when discussing public content and social networking concepts.

-Documentation should prioritize clarity and understanding while remaining technically accurate.

 ### Platform Independence